Real-World Evaluation of two Cooperative Intersection Management Approaches: Related Work

-On the other hand, some approaches try to find a near-optimal crossing order of the arriving vehicles using more elaborated algorithms.
-Possible optimizing strategies are dynamic programming~\cite{yan_autonomous_2009}, a control policy based on Petri Nets~\cite{ahmane_modeling_2013}, or Mixed Integer Quadratic Programs~\cite{hult_miqp-based_2018}.
-In some works, the tree structure of the chronological right of way decisions between vehicles is exploited and the optimal solution is searched using branch and bound~\cite{yang_isolated_2016} or Monte Carlo Tree Search~\cite{kurzer_decentralized_2018}.
+The earliest cooperative planning methods rely on an exhaustive vehicle ordering search~\cite{li_cooperative_2006} or a simple heuristic such as first-come, first-served~\cite{dresner_multiagent_2004,wuthishuwong_vehicle_2013}.
+Later approaches try to find a near-optimal crossing order of the arriving vehicles using more sophisticated algorithms like dynamic programming~\cite{yan_autonomous_2009}, ant colonies~\cite{wu_cooperative_2012}, a control policy based on Petri Nets~\cite{ahmane_modeling_2013}, Mixed Integer Quadratic Programs~\cite{hult_miqp-based_2018}, or Monte Carlo Tree Search~\cite{kurzer_decentralized_2018}.
+However, all of these works are designed for CAV-only traffic and most were evaluated in simplistic simulation environments.
+Only the authors in~\cite{ahmane_modeling_2013} show the real-time capability of their algorithm in simulation and in real-world experiments.